bbuckner2092/color-game/README.md

     h1 selector we added in line-height, font-weight, and text-transform incldued in the colorDisplay selector and modified its font-weight.
 42.)
 Adding in padding into our h1 file.
+43.)
+Added in the button selector to our css file, and we gave the borders none.